Bajirru! there you all are, hello! From the Yanyuwa language of Balarinji’s origin community Borroloola NT

 The concept of scale of the Eucalypt Canopy installations with people using the shared path has been inverted.
 By changing the scale to an oversized eucalyptus leaf, the user becomes part of the environment with a different lens through which to experience the intricate detail of Country.

-There will be three large leaf canopies, one at each of the entry points adjacent to the shared path on the main line acting as welcome landmarks, further expressing the theme of Aboriginal protocols and Interconnectedness.
-The third will be located near the creek lines to acknowledge the importance of creeks and water systems within Aboriginal community and culture, particularly Wiannmatta – Mother Place (South Creek).
+There are three large leaf canopies, one at each entry point to the shared path, offering shade and lit at night, which act as welcome to Country landmarks, further expressing the themes of Aboriginal protocols and Interconnectedness.
+The third is located near the creek lines to acknowledge the importance of creeks and water systems within Aboriginal community and culture, particularly Wiannmatta – Mother Place (South Creek).

-There will be six smaller leaf canopies, one at each rest node along the shared path representing each of the Western Sydney six seasons.
+There are six smaller leaf canopies, one at each rest node along the shared path, representing each of the Western Sydney Aboriginal six seasons.

 Integrated Wall Elements

-The major retaining walls located along Elizabeth Drive and the Airport Interchange will complement the other nearby artworks.
+The major retaining walls located along Elizabeth Drive and the Airport Interchange complement the nearby artworks.

-The walls will reference the Emu constellation through the use of an elegant, refined and receding material palette incorporating a constellation relief.
-In addition, undulating perforated weathering steel panelling will fix to the face of the walls of Elizabeth Drive interchange and incorporate Dharug language and a continuation of the constellation motif.
+The walls reference the Emu constellation through the use of a subtle constellation relief within the Reinforced Soil Walls.
+Undulating perforated weathering steel panelling is affixed to the face of the walls of Elizabeth Drive interchange and incorporates local Dharug language and a continuation of the constellation motif.

 Wayfinding

-Balarinji created a wayfinding style guide to ensure the unique and distinct identity of local Aboriginal stories and heritage was reflected in the M12’s wayfinding and signage.
+Balarinji Studio designed the approach to wayfinding to reflect the unique and distinctive identity of local Aboriginal stories and heritage in the M12 Motorway’s signage.

 Danny Eastwood (Ngemba)